adbjo/mattermost-webapp/report.md

 It went quite smoothly for the most part, but we had some issues with getting the Docker environment to work properly.
 After reinstalling it and its dependencies it magically started working.

+Robin: 2.5 hours

+My computer is old as @#%$ and I had some problems with node/npm.

 5. analyzing code/output;

 Gabriel: 1.5 hours

 Kasper: 1.5 hours

+Robin: 2 hours

 Analyzing relevant tests and code in order to add documentation for them and to figure out types to use for variables that require them.

 6. writing documentation;

 Gabriel: 4 hours